hmslima/sambahsacompletegrammar/sambahsa.md

 In (1a) the person lived in Rome in the past, but currently he lives in other place or he is no more alive; in (1b) he has lived in Rome and still is there.
-In (2a) kinda implies the governor don't have his position nowadays; in (2b) we know the governor still is alive and still has his position.
-In (3a) I lost my keys in the past, but I already have found them or it is no more important currently; in (3b) I've lost my keys, I didn't find them and I suffer the consequences like don't be able to enter into my own house.
+In (2a) kinda implies the governor doesn't have his position nowadays; in (2b) we know the governor still is alive and still has his position.
+In (3a) I lost my keys in the past, but I already have found them or it is no more important currently; in (3b) I've lost my keys, I didn't find them and I still suffer the consequences like I don't be able to enter into my own house.

 INFINITIVE